 At this time, Nikola Tesla and Thomas Edison were experimenting with similar devices.
 Edison during his time issued a British patent for the amplification mechanism for his phonographs capable of using a system with compressed air.

-He settled with a metal horn that was driven by a membrane which was attached to a stylus.
-Since inventors back then relied completely on horns, Victor talking machine company who was the maker of the victor wind-up phonographs, Magnavox and Thomas all developed advanced horns.
+He settled with a metal horn that was driven by a membrane that was attached to a stylus.
+Since inventors back then relied completely on horns, Victor talking machine company who was the maker of the victor wind-up phonographs, Magnavox, and Thomas all developed advanced horns.

 You May Love to Read : 10 Best Portable Speakers 2020